Rochanda Hiligh-Thomas

 lajoy.johnson-law@aje-dc.org

 LaJoy Johnson-Law joined AJE in 2018 as an Intake Specialist/Receptionist.
-She served as a Parent Support Specialist and now serves as a Training Coordinator and Outreach Specialist.
+She served as a Parent Support Specialist, Training Coordinator, and Outreach Specialist, and now serves as a project coordinator-contractor.
 She is the proud mother of a daughter who has special needs and she has been engaged in disability advocacy for over 8 years.
 Ms. Johnson-Law’s daughter helped her realize her passion for advocacy for families that have special needs children.
 Through her personal experience, Ms. Johnson-Law has acquired a wealth of knowledge in navigating DC’s health and education landscapes for children with disabilities.
 Ms. Johnson-Law utilized her personal experience to provide direct services and peer-to-peer emotional support to families of children with special needs and special health care needs.
-In her role current role, she builds relationships with various DC agencies, and community-based organizations to create a system of referrals for families to be connected with AJE’s services and to coordinate training.
-Her goal is to ensure all children in DC with disabilities are heard.
-In 2019, Ms. Johnson-Law was appointed by Mayor Bowser to serve on the District’s Thrive by Five Coordinating Council.
-She holds a Bachelor’s Degree with Honors in Psychology and a Master of Public Administration Degree from the University of Phoenix.
+As a project coordinator, she works closely with management on the implementation of special projects, such as our LEAP Awards.
+In 2019, Ms. Johnson-Law was appointed by Mayor Bowser to serve on the District’s Thrive by Five Coordinating Council and she serves on the board of directors at HSCSN and PAVE DC.
+In 2023, Ms. Johnson-Law was appointed to the PCSB Parent Alumni Leadership Council and the 2023 Boundary Advisory Group.
+She holds a Bachelor’s Degree with Honors in Psychology, a Master of Public Administration Degree from the University of Phoenix, and is currently pursuing a Ph.D. in Public Policy and Administration.

 Tamiesha Lawrence